 Ride into Legend: Philip Sheridan at the Battle of Cedar Creek

 On the morning of Wednesday, October 19, 1864, Union Major General Philip Sheridan was getting some much-needed rest when he was awoken by a concerned officer at around 7 a.m.
 The hard-fighting commander had just returned to Winchester, Virginia the previous evening after attending a strategy meeting in Washington D.C.
 He had hoped to sleep in, but in the midst of his campaign against Confederate Lieutenant General Jubal Early in Virginia’s Shenandoah Valley, there was little time for respite.
 The officer reported that rumbles of artillery fire could be heard off to the south, where Sheridan’s Army of the Shenandoah was encamped near Cedar Creek.
 Since a reconnaissance-in-force had been ordered for that morning, Sheridan was initially unworried and waved off the officer.
 He tried to return to his dreamlike state, but the unabated roar of artillery demanded that his attention remain on the plain of reality.
 Knowing that he must return to his army and see what was happening, Sheridan rose.
-After saddling up and mounting his horse, Rienzi, the general and his faithful mount set out on what historian James M. McPherson describes as a “ride into legend.”
+After saddling his horse, Rienzi, the general and his faithful mount set out on what historian James M. McPherson describes as a “ride into legend.”

 Rienzi galloped 12 miles to carry Sheridan to his army.
 Arriving on the scene at around 10:30 a.m. with his aides and a cavalry escort, the general found his men reeling and on the verge of defeat.
 After executing an all-night march, Jubal Early’s Army of the Valley had launched a surprise attack at dawn against Sheridan’s troops along Cedar Creek.
 Shrouded by a dense fog and catching the men in blue off guard, Early’s Confederates managed to drive the Federals back four miles and captured around 1,300 prisoners and 18 cannons.
 Sheridan had won three recent battles against Early, but now, the Confederate commander had struck back and achieved a triumph of his own … or so he thought.